 Yes you can!
 Simply remove the Github application or revoke the permission on Gitlab and your package registry, and we won't have access to your code any more.

-If there's a problem with a specific maintainer, please open a (potentially private) issue on our issue tracker or email us directly at [email protected] and we'll resolve it as soon as possible.
+If there's a problem with a specific member, please open a (potentially private) issue on our issue tracker or email us directly at [email protected] and we'll resolve it as soon as possible.

 Why is there suddenly a little icon on my project's description?

 Code Shelter adds a little tent icon (⛺) in your description so members know that your project is in the Shelter.
 That way, if they happen to randomly come across it, they'll know they can easily contribute and help out.